Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 2. Run brew update to make sure Homebrew and the formulae are up to date.

-3. Add a new tap (basically a GitHub repository) for PHP 8.5’s formula: brew tap shivammathur/php.
+3. Add the PHP tap: brew tap shivammathur/php.

-5. Link it to make sure that the php alias targets the right binary: brew link --overwrite --force php@8.5.
+5. Link it so the php shim targets 8.5: brew link --overwrite --force shivammathur/php/php@8.5.

 If you want to learn more about how to install PHP on your Mac, I wrote something for you: PHP for Mac: get started fast using Laravel Valet